Empowering Your Child for Academic Success

 Seating Arrangements | Position the student in a location optimal for both visibility and auditory access. | Discuss with the student and adjust based on feedback. |

-Noise Management | Identify and minimize sources of background noise that could hinder the student’s ability to hear. | Conduct an auditory review of the classroom and make necessary adjustments. |
+Noise Management | Provide a quick reference guide or tutorial. | Conduct an auditory review of the classroom and make necessary adjustments. |

-Emergency Procedures | Ensure teachers and staff are aware of any special considerations in case of an emergency. | Add to the school’s standard emergency response plans. |
+Emergency Procedures | Identify and minimize sources of background noise that could hinder the student’s hearing ability. | Add to the school’s standard emergency response plans. |

 Connect the Dots